MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/using-player-publisher-data.md

 ## Player data vs player publisher data

-[Player data](quickstart.md) is information about a player, specific to a game title.
+[Player data](quickstart.md) is information about a player that is specific to a game title.
 It should be used for title-specific information, such as saving your player's position in a dungeon, or other game-specific data.

 Player Publisher data is data associated with the player account, as opposed to the player account *plus* the title.
 It is used to save information about a player relevant to all titles in your Studio (which may also contain title-specific information, for purposes of cross-title rewards).